 “The safest and best way to lose weight and get healthy is not by following a particular fad diet, but rather adopting a healthy dietary pattern that can be sustained throughout life,” Dr. Parks explains.

 “In my practice, we teach our patients how to find healthy foods they enjoy and how to make them taste delicious.
 A healthy diet pattern should not feel restricted; the focus should be on eating high-quality, whole foods that are not processed, increasing intake of whole grains and vegetables, eliminating processed foods, and avoiding the high intake of calorie dense foods such as oils, nuts, and dried fruits.”

-This year, “new year new you” should be all about eating in a way that is mindful and healthy, focusing on what your body needs rather than what new fad 2020 will bring.
+We need to eat in a way that is mindful and healthy, focusing on what our bodies need rather than whatever new fad the next month will bring.
 “Incorporating mindfulness into eating means being mindful of eating slowly, listening to our bodies cues about hunger and satiety, being mindful of our choices, how they impact our health, and how they impact the environment,” Dr. Parks says.
 “I like to adopt the basic rule as quoted by Michael Pollen: ‘Eat food, mostly plants, not too much.’
 Adopting these basic principles is a great way to have a healthy, sustainable eating plan.”

-Marissa Stempien is a freelance editor and writer that eats way too much pumpkin pie during the holidays.
+Marissa Stempien is a freelance editor and writer.
 With a degree in English Literature and a minor in Asian Studies, she has written on travel, fashion, beauty, technology, culture, and food, and enjoys writing short stories in her spare time.
 Find her on social media at @paperandlights.